VitorVilela7/SA1-Root/Gradius-III/README.md

 ## Credits

-Contra III - SA-1 Root wouldn't be that awesome without help from these people:
+Gradius III - SA-1 Root wouldn't be that awesome without help from these people:

 * indcsion (testing)
 * slidelljohn (bug reports and extra help)